 There are many ways that can help prevent a thief from stealing your catalytic converter.

-Cat Security.
-It is a vehicle specific protection shield that blocks access to your catalytic converter.
-We currently only have coverage for the Toyota Prius but our goal is to come out with protection for every vehicle on the road.
+We offer vehicle-specific protection devices that block access to your catalytic converter.
+We currently have coverage for select Toyota, Honda, and Nissan vehicles but our goal is to come out with protection for every vehicle on the road.

-Another solution is going with a aftermarket car alarm that the sensitivity can be adjusted on.
-This helps draw attention to a thief if they tried to raise your car or cut your catalytic converter off, By the sound of a siren.
+Another solution is going with an aftermarket car alarm that the sensitivity can be adjusted on.
+This helps draw attention to a thief if they tried to raise your car or cut your catalytic converter off, by the sound of a siren.

 Will insurance cover a stolen Catalytic Converter?